 e.g. 2023-04-16

-IF( "2023-04-16" < "2023-06-25" , "Within range", "Out of scope")
+=IF( "2023-04-16" < "2023-06-25" , "Within range", "Out of scope")

 If referencing fields or non-ISO dates, you could use the DATEFORMAT function to turn them into the ISO format...

-IF( DATEFORMAT({{{date 1}}},"YYYY-MM-DD") < DATEFORMAT({{{date 2}}},"YYYY-MM-DD") , "Within range", "Out of scope")
+=IF( DATEFORMAT({{{date 1}}},"YYYY-MM-DD") < DATEFORMAT({{{date 2}}},"YYYY-MM-DD") , "Within range", "Out of scope")

 ... however a simpler way to do this is simply to use the DATEDIF function instead, checking if it's a positive number (i.e. after the first date) or negative number (i.e. before the first date):

-IF( DATEDIF( {{{date 1}}}, {{{date 2}}}), "D") > 0, "Within range", "Out of scope")
+=IF( DATEDIF( {{{date 1}}}, {{{date 2}}}, "D") > 0, "Within range", "Out of scope")

 A note about using TODAY() in your formulas

-Smart fields in Beacon recalculate when either:
+Smart fields in Beacon recalculate when a field referenced by the smart field is updated.
+This can be either:

-Any field on the same record updates
+A referenced field on the same record

-A referenced field on another record updates
+A referenced field on a linked record

 Today's date isn't a field that's updating, so whilst your formula will calculate correctly when you create it, as soon as tomorrow comes it might not be accurate anymore!